cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 As per {{SECG}}, P-256, P-384, and P-521 private keys are field elements in the scalar field of the curve being used.
 For this section, and for
-{{derive-key-pair}}, it is assumed that implementers of ECDH over these curves use an integer representation of private keys that is compatible with the `OS2IP()` function.
+{{derive-key-pair}}, it is assumed that implementors of ECDH over these curves use an integer representation of private keys that is compatible with the `OS2IP()` function.